10 Powerful Ways to Raise your Consciousness

 - Videotape yourself.
 One of the best ways to build self-awareness and to become aware of your body language, facial expressions, mannerisms, speech patterns, tonality etc. is to record yourself on video.
 You’ll learn a lot by watching yourself even if you cringe at first and don’t like what you see.
 Either way it’s the truth and it’s how you come across to others, so you might as well know.
 It’s also a good idea to start recording yourself on video whenever you’re practicing for a presentation or speech

 - Stop reacting to everything.
 Most people today are far too reactive.
-They react compulsively and unconsciously to everyone and everything around them as if it were completely unavoidable, and they had absolutely no choice in the matter.
-But you do have a choice.
 You don’t need to respond to every stupid comment intended to annoy you.
 Nor do you need to answer every stupid question.
-Just because someone offers up the bait that doesn’t mean you need to bite.
+Just because someone offers up the bait that doesn’t mean that you need to bite.
 Most people deserve to be trolled because they’re far too reactive.
 It’s just too easy to push their buttons and provoke them.
-They’re angered by everything.
-They’re annoyed by everything.
-They’re triggered by everything.
+They’re angered, annoyed, and triggered by everything.
 If you want to escape the endless cycle of drama and reactivity however, you need to practice detachment and non-reactivity, and the way you do that is through a combination of meditation, mindfulness, and practice.
 The more you practice detachment, non-reactivity, non-resistance etc. the easier it gets, until finally one day it’ll become an automatic habit.
 So the next time you see/hear/read a comment designed to anger or annoy you, just let it go.
 Don’t think about it.
 Don’t analyze it.
 Don’t dwell on it.
 Just let it go

 - Seek awakening as if your hair was on fire.
 Most people are unconscious and asleep for a reason: They don’t want to wake up.
 They like being asleep.
 I’ve found this all across the world: There are millions of people that will go to ashrams/churches/mosques, listen to gurus, meditate, pray, read scriptures etc. but they have no real intention of changing their behavior or waking up.
 Their subconscious intention is to remain a student, and never to become a master.
 If you want to wake up however, you must fight for it because everything in the world: Alcohol, Drugs, Music, Movies, TV, Internet/Social Media etc. is designed to put you to sleep, and if you just go with the flow you’ll definitely stay asleep